AleksandarIvezic/Calculator/README.md

 # Calculator

 > The Odin JS Project: Calculator -
-The goal of this project is to build a Calculator app that will be functional for the basic mathematical operations.
+The goal of this project is to build a Calculator app that will be functional for basic mathematical operations.

 ![screenshot](./Screenshot-Calculator.png)